When Starbucks added the Cortado to its espresso menu it quietly introduced one of the boldest small drinks on the U.S. menu.

 What Is a Starbucks Cortado?

 A cortado is a small espresso drink made with equal parts espresso and steamed milk.
-Starbucks' version puts a unique twist on it:
+The word cortado means "cut" in Spanish.
+The milk cuts the intensity of the espresso.

-- Served hot in a Short (8 oz) cup
+- Served hot in an 8 oz Short cup

 Taste profile: